risk-first/website/menagerie/Dependency-Risk.md

  - How do I choose between buses, taxis, cars etc.
  - How do I understand the timetable, and apply it to my problem?

 Finding out about bus schedules is easy.
-But in a large company, [Communication Risk]() and especially [Invisibility Risk]() are huge problems:  this tends to get called "Silo Thinking", that is, ignoring what else is going on in other parts of the company or "not invented here" syndrome.
-These are all varieties of communication risk.
+But in a large company, [Communication Risk](Communication-Risk) and especially [Invisibility Risk]() are huge problems.
+This tends to get called "[Silo Mentality](https://en.wikipedia.org/wiki/Information_silo#Silo_mentality)", that is, ignoring what else is going on in other parts of the company or "not invented here" syndrome.
+These are all varieties of [Communication Risk](Communication-Risk).

 Ironically, _more communication_ might not be the answer - if channels are provided where